 Pain

-If you have severe, long-lasting pain you may be prescribed Ativan or similar medications.
-This may be because you have anxiety or trouble sleeping due to their pain.
+If you have severe, long-lasting pain, you may be prescribed Ativan or similar medications.
+This may be because you have anxiety or trouble sleeping due to the pain.

 Vertigo

-Vertigo can cause adverse symptoms include nausea and vomiting.
+Vertigo can cause adverse symptoms, including nausea and vomiting.
 Off-label Ativan can be used to treat these symptoms for short-term use.

 Depression